 So, you really have to be smart about your training because long-term shoulder discomfort is something you never want to experience.

 Key Shoulder Training Points

-But, the lateral and rear heads need sufficient isolation for maximum development.
-Especially the rear head because it’s common to develop an imbalance from not doing enough upper posterior chain (backside of the body) exercises.
+But, the lateral and posterior heads need sufficient isolation for maximum development.
+Especially the posterior head because it’s common to develop an imbalance from too much pressing and not enough upper posterior chain (backside of the body) training.

 So with that being said, the perfect shoulder workout will consist of a combination of pressing movements along with lateral and posterior exercises.